EricWVGG/sanity-advanced-validators/README.md

 # Sanity Advanced Validators

-This package includes a set of Sanity validators for aggressive and weird edge cases. *Maintain sanity by micro-managing validation.*
+This package includes a set of Sanity validators for aggressive and weird edge cases. *Maintain sanity with micro-managed validation.*

 Note: Every validator can accept an optional custom error message as its last parameter.
 See [minDimensions](#minDimensions) for an example.